-At Jemaa El-Fna Square, I will share with you its fascinating history and its central role in the life of Marrakech.
-This vibrant place, listed as a UNESCO World Heritage Site, is where tradition and modernity come together.
-We will explore the spice merchants, street performers, musicians, and snake charmers who bring the square to life.
-You will also find restaurants, fresh juice stands, and colorful stalls.
+At Jemaa El-Fna square, I will tell you about its fascinating history and its central role in the life of Marrakech.
+It is a vibrant place, listed as a UNESCO World Heritage site, where tradition and modernity come together.
+We will explore the spice merchants, street performers, musicians, and snake charmers that bring the square to life.
+It is also home to restaurants, fresh juice stalls, and colorful shops.
 Jemaa El-Fna is the beating heart of Marrakech, a place where the living history of the city unfolds before your eyes.

-In the souks of Marrakech, I will guide you through a labyrinth of lively alleyways where colors, scents, and sounds blend to create a unique sensory experience.
-You will discover artisans at work, crafting items from leather, metal, wood, and ceramics.
-Each market is specialized: the spice souk, the fabric souk, the jewelry souk, and many others.
-I will explain the trading traditions of these historic markets and how each item tells a story.
-It’s a place where you can also practice bargaining and interact with the vendors—a true immersion into the local culture.
+In the souks of Marrakech, I will guide you through a maze of lively streets, where colors, smells, and sounds blend to create a unique sensory experience.
+You will discover artisans at work, crafting items in leather, metal, wood, and ceramics.
+Each market has its specialty: the spice souk, the textile souk, the jewelry souk, and many more.
+I will explain the commercial traditions of these historic markets and how each item tells a story.
+It is also a place where you can haggle and interact with the vendors—a true immersion in local culture.

-Meeting point: in front of Café Argana, on Jemaa El-Fna Square.
-The café is easy to recognize by its sign displayed at the top of the building.
-Looking forward to meeting you soon to start our tour!
+Meeting point in front of Café Argana, on Jemaa El-Fna square.
+The café is easy to spot thanks to its sign at the top of the building.
+See you soon to start our tour!

 Marrakech is a vibrant city known for its rich history, bustling souks, and stunning architecture.
 It offers a blend of traditional Moroccan culture and modern amenities, making it a captivating destination for travelers.